sewera/tsst-network/docs/stages/management_protocol_specification.md

 | :-----: | :------: | :------: | :-------: |
 |    1    |   100    |  2:201   |    101    |

-from the  MPLS-Table of Network Node with "R1" alias.

-Use the following command:
+from the  MPLS-Table of Network Node with "R1" alias, use the following command:

 `R1 delete 1 100 2 101 -201`